sayanbanerjee32/TASI_ERAv2_S22/README.md

 - While the loss curves show indication of convergence, convergence of losses seems very difficult
 - Reconstruction of output image is very poor
-- While expectation was to see a mix of input image and input label as output image, the outcome does not align to that.
+- While the expectation was to see a mix of input image and input label as output image, the outcome does not align to that.

 #### Experiment 4: [notebook](https://github.com/sayanbanerjee32/TASI_ERAv2_S22/blob/main/VAE_for_CIFAR10_image_and_label_v4.ipynb)

 Important features for this experiments are -
-1. This an extension to Experiment3.
-Here, along with using the label embedding in encoder and decoder input, used a small linear classifer on encoding output to predict MNIST labels.
+1. This is an extension to Experiment3.
+Here, along with using the label embedding in encoder and decoder input, used a small linear classifier on encoding output to predict MNIST labels.
 Cross Entropy loss is calculated between actual and predicted labels and that is added onto ELBO loss.
 2. Trained for longer time and used One-Cycle LR and half precision for faster iteration
 ![image](https://github.com/user-attachments/assets/ccd4f9a3-ca8a-4f4f-800e-f0ac71661fd2)